-We need more foster carers for children aged 12-16.
-We’re looking for people who can offer teenagers a safe and secure home.
+We need people who can offer teenagers a safe and secure home.
 Somewhere they can find their feet, build their self-confidence and become more independent.
-We need people who will be there for them and encourage them to live their lives to their full potential.
+People who will be there for them and encourage them to live their lives to their full potential.
 Fostering a teenager is not just for the present, it’s setting them up for the rest of their life.

 Like all young people they need help to organise their lives, to deal with their feelings and have good times with friends.
 We need foster carers to help them learn good practical skills such as cooking and managing money.
 People who will listen and be there to talk to them, helping them to make sense of their worries and showing them the positive side to life.

 Fostering teenagers might suit you - young people are more independent than younger children who are often physically demanding.
 Your wisdom, experience and knowledge, as well as your ability to listen gives you a lot to offer an older child.

 You can give advice and guidance but often it’s things like helping them complete an application form, budget their own money or just giving them a compliment.

 Like all young people, teenagers in foster care need a family or an individual who can help make a difference to their life and future prospects.
 They need the safety and security of a loving foster family and you could make all the difference to them.

 We’ve all been teenagers, so we understand how difficult and exciting the world can be at this stage.
 Your care and influence could be the launch pad to the rest of their life.
 This may be a daunting prospect, but it’s also a hugely rewarding one too.
 Whether it’s choosing subjects at school, or being accepted onto their college course, there’s no greater sense of pride than seeing an older foster child making positive choices for a brighter future.